Package jpigpio

 Notifications have the following structure.

-. .
+seqno: starts at 0 each time the handle is opened and then increments by one for each report.. .
 I seqno I flags I tick I level . .

 flags: two flags are defined, PI_NTFY_FLAGS_WDOG and PI_NTFY_FLAGS_ALIVE.
 If bit 5 is set (PI_NTFY_FLAGS_WDOG) then bits 0-4 of the flags indicate a GPIO which has had a watchdog timeout; if bit 6 is set (PI_NTFY_FLAGS_ALIVE) this indicates a keep alive signal on the pipe/socket and is sent once a minute in the absence of other notification activity.